coderefinery/manuals/zoom-mechanics.md

   * Chat OK for administrative questions.
 * When joining, please use the **name you used to register for the course**.
-* In **livestream workshops**, there is nothing in the main room: that is broadcasted via livestream in a separate browser window, and you switch as needed.

 ## Audio/video on or off?